-Andy’s experience lies in the producing and production managing of epic immersive experiences and complex site-specific productions including the Olivier Award nominated Alice’s Adventures Underground (2015, 2017 & Shanghai), the Olivier Award nominated You Me Bum Bum Train (2011, 2012, 2015), and seven editions of the critically acclaimed VAULT Festival (2014-2020).
+Andy joined Heritage Arts in 2012, for their production of Silent Opera’s L’Orfeo.
+Since then, he’s been producing and managing epic immersive productions, complex site-specific experiences, West End, National & International Touring shows, and a wide-ranging portfolio of performance festivals.
+Select highlights include the Olivier Award nominated Alice’s Adventures Underground (2015, 2017 & Shanghai), the Olivier Award nominated You Me Bum Bum Train (2011, 2012, 2015), seven editions of the critically acclaimed VAULT Festival (2014-2020), and Belarus Free Theatre’s international hit, Burning Doors.